dotnet/AspNetCore.Docs/aspnetcore/security/authentication/windowsauth.md

 * Use [ktpass](/windows-server/administration/windows-commands/ktpass) to generate a keytab file:
   * `ktpass -princ HTTP/mywebservice.mydomain.com@MYDOMAIN.COM -pass myKeyTabFilePassword -mapuser MYDOMAIN\mymachine$ -pType KRB5_NT_PRINCIPAL -out c:\temp\mymachine.HTTP.keytab -crypto AES256-SHA1`
   * Some fields must be specified in uppercase as indicated.
-* Copy the keytab file to the Linux machine.
+* Copy the keytab file to the Linux or macOS machine.
 * Select the keytab file via an environment variable: `export KRB5_KTNAME=/tmp/mymachine.HTTP.keytab`
 * Invoke `klist` to show the SPNs currently available for use.